tn64/PyBer_Analysis/README.md

 ### Total Fares Data

-The trends observed above were amplified for the total fares collected for each city type.
+The trends observed above continued for the total fares collected for each city type.
 - 447% more in fares was collected in suburban cities than in rural cities, and 921% more in fares collected in urban cities than in rural cities.
 - 205% more in fares were collected in urban cities than in suburban cities.